ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 The query window in SSMS can be split into two so that you can look at two parts of the same query simultaneously.
 Both parts of the split window can be scrolled independently.
 This is especially useful if you have a large query and want to compare different areas of the same query.
 To split the window simply drag the bar to the top right hand side of the window as shown below.

-[img1]
+The splitter bar allows you to view one session with two panes.
+You can scroll in each pane independently.
+You can also edit in both the top and bottom pane

 ## Moving columns in the results pane
 It may not be immediately obvious but you can switch columns around in the results pane when using the grid view, by dragging the column headers and dropping them next to another column header.
-This can be useful if you want to rearrange how the results are displayed without amending the query, especially if you have a lot of columns in your resultset.
+This can be useful if you want to rearrange how the results are displayed without amending the query, especially if you have a lot of columns in your result set.

 ## Dragging a comma separated list of all Columns in a Table from Object Explorer window to the Query Window